|

 Article 428 of the Federal Code of

-judgements.
-It empowered the Mexican court, prior to enforcing the
+It empowered the Mexican court, prior to enforcing the judgement, to determine

-affirmative, the judgement in question should be sent back with a letter
+judgement in question should be sent back with a letter rogatory articulating

 Article 605 of the Federal Code of